Houston Methodist Hospital - Dunn Tower Refresh

-Extensive coordination with hospital stakeholders to replace the majority of the existing domestic water, sanitary sewer, and sanitary vent lines.
-Any shutdowns that took place during the refresh were identified, planned, coordinated, and executed above active operating rooms and labor and delivery rooms, which included a full building domestic water drain down, all completed successfully.
+Extensive coordination with hospital stakeholders took place related to replacing the majority of the existing domestic water, sanitary sewer, and sanitary vent lines.
+Shutdowns that took place were identified, planned, coordinated, and executed above active operating rooms and labor and delivery rooms, which included a full building domestic water drain down.
+All were completed successfully.